Latest News

 Even after the most rapid rollout of renewable energy in a decade, global energy supply remains overwhelmingly dependent on fossil fuels.

-The Energy Institute reports that fossil fuels still account for 87% of the world's energy supply, due to historically high usage of crude oil and coal, as well as natural gas.
+The Energy Institute reports that fossil fuels still account for 87% of the world's energy supply, owing to a historically high consumption of coal, crude oil and natural gas.

 Good news for those who support clean energy: fossil fuels are down from 89% of the total in 2015 and will continue to fall.

-The bad news is that global fossil fuel consumption continues to rise despite the reduction of coal burning in many countries and the acceleration of the shift towards electric transport and industrial processes.
+The bad news is that global fossil fuel consumption continues to rise despite the reduction of coal burning in many countries and the acceleration of the shift to electrifying industrial and transport processes.

 EVER CLEANER ELECTRICITY